problemsolvingfoundation/problemsolvingmindset/keyconcepts.md

 Minimalism is the design strategy of problem-solving as minimalism makes it easier to detect and fix errors; enhance or refactor subsystems.

-(Related to minimalism: Law of Demeter (principle of least knowledge), the principle of least privilege, the principle of least effort, the principle of least action.)
+(Related to minimalism: Law of Demeter (the principle of least knowledge), the principle of least privilege, the principle of least effort, the principle of least action.)

 Kaizen, continuous improvement, minimalism.